U.S. Primed for Climate Troubles

 When dry air from the Rocky Mountains combines with moist air from the Gulf of Mexico, severe weather can brew.
 (Photo: G. Lamar, Flickr, CC BY 2.0)

-Because of its unique geography, the United States is particularly vulnerable to nearly every kind of weather-related disaster: tornadoes, hurricanes, wildfires, and more.
-And as Associated Press science writer Seth Borenstein explains to Living on Earth’s Aynsley O’Neill, these natural disasters are getting an unnatural boost with climate change.
+Because of its unique geography, the United States is particularly vulnerable to nearly every kind of natural disaster: tornadoes, hurricanes, wildfires, blizzards, and more.
+And as Associated Press science writer Seth Borenstein explains to Host Aynsley O’Neill, these natural disasters are getting an unnatural boost with climate change.

-As we talked about before the break, a shift towards an El Nino weather pattern and record high ocean temperatures are troubling developments for much of the world, especially the United States.
-Thanks to our unique geography, the US is particularly vulnerable to nearly every kind of natural disaster.
+Thanks to our unique geography, the United States is particularly vulnerable to nearly every kind of natural disaster.
 We have more tornadoes each year than any other country in the world.
 We are also prone to hurricanes, wildfires, and blizzards.
 These natural disasters are getting an unnatural boost with climate change and the US can expect to be ground zero for more destruction in the coming decades.
-For details we called up Seth Borenstein.
+For details we’re joined by Seth Borenstein.
 He’s a science writer with the climate and environment team at the Associated Press.
-He spoke with Living on Earth’s Aynsley O’Neill.

 O'NEILL: So what geographical features make the United States so uniquely susceptible to extreme weather?